IroncladDev/Amjad-GPT/training/docs/hosting/databases/postgresql-on-replit.md

    import psycopg2.pool

    # Create a connection pool with a min_size of 0 and a max_size of 80
+   # Use the `DATABASE_URL` environment variable we provide to connect to the Database
+   # It is included in your Replit environment automatically (no need to set it up)
    pool = psycopg2.pool.SimpleConnectionPool(0, 80, process.env.DATABASE_URL)

    # Get a connection from the pool